“We hardly touch anybody except security personnel and Christians and those who have betrayed us.”

 On December 25, 2011, a Toyota Camry pulled into the parking lot of St. Theresa’s Catholic Church in Madalla, Nigeria.
 As worshippers began exiting the church after Christmas mass, the car exploded.
 42 people were killed.

 A week later, the leaders of Boko Haram, an Islamic terrorist group whose name means “Western education is sinful,” made an announcement.
 They were giving all Christians in northern Nigeria three days to leave – or else.

-From January 2012 to June 2015, Boko Haram and other extremists murdered over 5,000 Christians in Nigeria, and the targeted violence shows no signs of letting up.
-Hundreds of thousands of Christians have fled their homes in northern Nigeria for safer, Christian-majority regions, such as Enugu, in the southeast.
+From January 2012 to June 2015, Boko Haram and other extremists murdered over 5,000 Christians in Nigeria.
+Hundreds of thousands of Christians fled their homes in northern Nigeria for safer, Christian-majority regions, such as Enugu, in the southeast.
 Many refugees we have met ran for their lives as Boko Haram was attacking, carrying nothing but their children and the clothes they were wearing.

-CSI teams travel regularly to Madalla, Nigeria, to meet with the survivors of the Christmas Day bombing, provide them with funds for medical treatment, and help those who lost their livelihoods start over with small businesses.
+CSI teams travel regularly to Nigeria, to meet with the survivors of these attacks and provide them with funds for medical treatment, and help those who lost their livelihoods start over.